lineality/Online_Voting_Using_One_Time_Pads/README.md

 As part of an election, other publicly stated 'open' policy and procedure information is important in addition to the ballot itself.

+- rules, policies, and procedures for how rules, policies, and procedures for voting are made, unmade, and changed
 - time and data of closing of poles for a given election
 - times places methods for ways of voting allowed
 - schedule for repeating elections (e.g. this is a run-off vs. this election is held every 2 years)